BikramGhart1/echoes/docs/04-analysis_and_design.md

 ## 1. System analysis using UML diagrams

 ### Data Flow Diagram
-I've designed Data Flow Diagram level 0 and 1 describing how data will flow and different processes will handle different modules.
+Data Flow Diagram level 0 and 1 describe how data will flow and how different processes will handle different modules.

  #### Context Diagram